julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 - Always check for **allergies**
 - Wildcraft **ethically** and identify plants 100% before using

-Physical wounds were rarely treated alone in folk traditions — many healers believed emotional shock, grief, and fear slowed recovery, which is why plants were also chosen for the heart and nerves, not just the skin.

-If you want to explore that side of ancestral healing, **[Herbs For Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.

 ---

 ## How to Prepare a Folk First Aid Kit